 X.1.1.1 Content Creator

-The Content Creator shall be responsible for the creation of content and transmission of a PCS document to a Content Consumer.

-The PCS Content Creator creates the document that summarizes the emergency transport encounter that contains the data elements defined in PCC TF-3: 6.3.1.D
+The Content Creator shall be responsible for the creation of content and transmission of the following two documents that summarize the emergency transport encounter Paramedicine Care Summary – Clinical Subset (PCS-CS) containing the data elements defined in PCC TF-3: 6.3.1.D1 or, where the FHIR option is used, containing the FHIR Composition bundle defined in section PCC TF-3:6.6.x.1

+Paramedicine Care Summary – Complete Report (PCS-CR) containing the data elements defined in PCC TF-3: 6.3.1.D2, or, where the FHIR option is used, containing the FHIR Composition bundle defined in section PCC TF-3:6.6.x.1

+X.1.1.1.1 Trigger Events

+Upon patient handoff from the paramedicine care to the receiving facility care, a Paramedicine Care Summary – Clinical Subset will be provided to receiving facility using the Document Sharing [PCC-1] transaction.

+When the full Paramedicine Care Summary data is available, a Paramedicine Care Summary – Complete Report will be provided to receiving facility using the Document Sharing [PCC-1] transaction.s

 X.1.1.2 Content Consumer

-A Content Consumer is responsible for viewing, importing, or other processing options for PCS content created by a PCS Content Creator.
+A Content Consumer is responsible for viewing, importing, or other processing options for PCS documents (OID=) content created by a PCS Content Creator.
 This is specified in [PCC-1] document sharing transaction in PCC TF-2: 3.1

-X.1.1.3 Transport Data Consumer

-The Transport Data Consumer is responsible for receiving content provided by the Transport Data Creator.
-This is specified in the Provide Document Bundle [ITI-65] transaction in ITI TF-2: 2.65.

-X.1.1.4 Transport Data Creator

-The Transport Data Creator shall be responsible for the creation of content and transmission of a PCS document to a Transport Data Consumer.
-This is specified in the Provide Document Bundle [ITI-65] transaction in ITI TF-2: 2.65.

-The PCS Transport Data Creator creates the bundle that summarizes the paramedicine transport encounter that contains the data elements defined in PCC TF-3: 6.6.1.D.

 X.2 PCS Actor Options